 At a recent trial in Santa Clara County Superior Court, following successful cross-examinations of key plaintiff witnesses, Mr. Dunlap argued Motion for Judgment that resulted in complete defense victory at close of plaintiff’s case.
 The four-and-a-half year, highly contentious contract and tort litigation concerned allegations regarding the sale of defendant’s products throughout Asia, and the company’s acquisition of a Swedish software company.
-Supervised and coordinated electronic files, witnesses and other work with offices in Colorado, Sweden, Idaho, Malaysia, Hong Kong, Singapore, Seoul and California.
+The case involved supervising and coordinating electronic files, witnesses and other work with offices in Colorado, Sweden, Idaho, Malaysia, Hong Kong, Singapore, Seoul and California.

-Mr. Dunlap negotiated settlement for a major accounting firm in civil suit related to off-shore tax strategies, following IRS litigation with plaintiff who had engaged firm’s services.
+Mr. Dunlap negotiated settlement for a major accounting firm in civil suit related to off-shore tax strategies, following IRS litigation with a plaintiff who had engaged firm’s services.
 He also resolved individual and class claims brought in California courts against reporting agency concerning personal credit reports and vendor double reporting.

 MASS TORT & LIFE SCIENCES